Kiwoito Africa Safaris

 Altitude lost: 2174m

-After photos, celebrations, and maybe a few tears of joy we take a few moments to enjoy this incredible accomplishment.
-We begin our steep descent down to Mweka Camp, stopping at Barafu for lunch and a very brief rest.
-We strongly recommend gaiters and trekking poles for uncooperative loose gravel and volcano ash terrain.
-Well-deserved rest awaits you to enjoy your last evening on the mountain.
-Overnight Mweka Camp.
+After photos, celebrations, and perhaps a few tears of joy, we take a moment to appreciate this incredible accomplishment.
+We begin our steep descent to Mweka Camp, pausing at Barafu for lunch and a quick rest.
+We strongly advise using gaiters and trekking poles in uncooperative loose gravel and volcano ash terrain.
+A well-deserved rest awaits you as you enjoy your final evening on the mountain.
+Overnight stay at Mweka Camp.

 DAY 6: HOROMBO HUTS – MARANGU GATE – MOSHI: 20KM/12.5MI |6-7HRS | RAINFOREST